Monday, November 30, 2015

 Review

 November 5th, 2015, marks the day Marty McFly first travelled back in time in his DeLorean to 1955.
 BACK TO THE FUTURE is now on its 30th anniversary.
 It still leaves a lasting impression of what it would be like to see the hilarious consequences of time travel from 1985 to 1955.
 It also started a trilogy with two sequels that didn't live up to the first.
 An original and timeless sci-fi comedy was ahead of its time.
-It was BACK TO THE FUTURE that reinvented the time travelling concept.
+It was BACK TO THE FUTURE that reinvented the time travel concept.
 There's no one else who would direct such a top-grosser with laughter.
 And the only one who could do it was Robert Zemeckis.
 Even its executive producer, Steven Spielberg, should be proud of the film that began a trilogy that would please many generations of sci-fi fans.
 The writing is superb and packed with references that are only known to people familiar with most of these types of pop culture films, including Star Wars.

 The comedic acting is exceptional, with Michael J. Fox and Christopher Lloyd cast in the big leads.
 Lloyd plays an eccentric scientist, and Fox portrays a youth who becomes the bane of his existence.
 The supporting talents of Lea Thompson, Crispin Glover and Thomas F. Wilson were commendable for being rocksteady of the other characters.
-The special effects are likely to behold long-lasting value and didn't age by today's standards of motion capture and CGI standards.
+The special effects are likely to retain their long-lasting value and didn't age by today's standards of motion capture and CGI standards.
 Finally, the music complements this feature with Huey Lewis's memorable songs "The Power of Love" and "Back in Time" and Alan Silvestri's brilliant score.

 Star rating: (10/10) Best Movie Ever